 NAMI Glendale serves all neighboring communities, including:

-Burbank, Eagle Rock, Echo Park, Garvanza, Glendale, Highland Park, Hollywood, La Crescenta, Montrose, North Hollywood, Shadow Hills, Silver Lake, Sunland, and Tujunga
+Burbank, Eagle Rock, Echo Park, Glendale, Glassell Park, Highland Park, Hollywood, La Cañada, La Crescenta, Lincoln Heights, Montrose, Mount Washington, North Hollywood, Shadow Hills, Silver Lake, Sunland, and Tujunga

-support groups, education classes, advocacy and resources, to give help and hope to those living with a mental illness, their families, and loved ones.
+support groups, education classes, advocacy and resources, and help & hope to those living with a mental illness, their families, and loved ones.

 - to provide FREE education, support, and advocacy to people with mental illness and their families